 Hi, nice to meet you.
-I'm a software developer working at InformAction, an IT company which I co-founded in 1998 and located in Palermo, Italy.
+I'm a software developer and security researcher working in Palermo, Italy.

 My interests, randomly sorted, are: